peteroupc/peteroupc.github.io/randomcommon.md

       }
     }

-Many common programming languages have no convenient or correct way to generate random numbers in a range.
+Many common programming languages have no convenient or correct way to generate numbers in a range at random.
 For example:

 - Java's `java.util.Random` until version 8 had methods to produce `int`s in the interval [0, n) (`nextInt`), but not `long`s in that interval or integers in an arbitrary interval [a, b).
 Additional methods named `longs` and `ints` were later provided that offer this functionality, but even so, they are often not as convenient as the existing `nextInt` method.
-- JavaScript until recently has only one API for random number generation, namely `Math.random()`, and no built-in method for random integer generation or shuffling, among other things.
+- JavaScript until recently has only one API that exposes a random number generator, namely `Math.random()`, and no built-in method for shuffling or producing integers at random, among other things.
 Naïve solutions such as `Math.floor(Math.random()*x)+y` are not guaranteed to work reliably, in part because JavaScript doesn't require any particular implementation for `Math.random`.
 - C's `rand` function produces random integers in a predetermined range (\[0, `RAND_MAX`\]) that is not within the application's control.
 This is just one of a [**host of issues with `rand`**](https://stackoverflow.com/questions/52869166/why-is-the-use-of-rand-considered-bad/52881465#52881465), by the way (unspecified algorithm, yet is initializable with "srand" for repeatability; non-thread-safety; unspecified distribution; historical implementations had weak low bits; etc.).

 For algorithms on generating uniform random _floating-point numbers_ in a range, see [**"For Floating-Point Number Formats"**](https://peteroupc.github.io/randomfunc.html#For_Floating_Point_Number_Formats).
 Floating-point number generation has a myriad of issues not present with integer generation.
 For example, no computer can choose from all real numbers between two others, since there are infinitely many of them, and also, naïvely multiplying or dividing an integer by a constant (e.g., `Math.random()*x` in JavaScript) will necessarily miss many representable floating-point numbers (for details, see Goualard 2020<sup>[**(2)**](#Note2)</sup>).